 Concomitantly, I read aspects of the Plantationocene in Jemisin’s Broken Earth trilogy (2015-2017) and construct a postcolonial ecoGothic Plantationocene model of analysis while also considering aspects of the Capitolocene from which these different constructions of the `scenes are modelled.
 The Broken Earth trilogy is a multiple award-winning triplet of books set in an alternate universe after the world has already broken, is summarily destroyed, and reshaped into a dystopia in which Seasons cause societies to crumble and the atmosphere to become unlivable.
 This creates a fraught ecosystem within the novels, and a world in which resources are scarce.
 The conditions in the novels are of societies in siege, at war with nature, distrusting it and commodifying and enslaving the gifted humans known as “orogenes” who are able to tap into the Earth’s power.
 I read in the fraught power-relationships in the Broken Earth trilogy an analogy to the ways in which capitalistic systems continue to enslave the earth and humanity by creating ultimately self-defeating loops based on defensive strategies for survival rather than opportunities for ecologically sustainable change.
 The climate found in the Broken Earth trilogy runs the gamut from arid deserts to tropical conditions.
 The challenges faced by the communities (comms) in these books run parallel to the challenges faced by the peoples of the Global South in this age of climate emergency.
 Jemisin foregrounds these concerns with sensitivity and a brutal incisiveness.
 In so doing, she underscores the strengths and fallacies of human nature in the formation of communities and the creation of outcasts in a post-apocalyptic society.
 The nature of the trauma, enslavement and abuse in the novel speak back to the various types of slavery and exploitation experienced by different peoples on this planet, from indigenous populations to those of the African diaspora.
 An important consideration is how a Plantationocene perspective maps upon Jemisin's novel(s).
 The state of siege and suspicion, the idea that the seasons go in cycles, actually are important to consider from a Plantationocene context -- the roggas are a resource, literally strapped into chairs for the uncontrollable ones -- and this is a fitting parable for the ways in which capitalism victimizes earth and imperialism/supremacism victimizes humans.
 The remedy therefore has to be for both planet and individual/community.
-I expound upon the problem and the remedy in my postcolonial ecoGothic analysis.
+I expound upon the problem in my postcolonial ecoGothic analysis.

 LITERATURE REVIEW